-Mathis has said he was merely acting as an attorney for the charity, giving legal advice.
-And they say the Internet cafes were legal until the Legislature banned them this year.
+Mathis has said he was merely acting as an attorney for the charity, giving legal advice, and that the Internet cafes were legal until the Legislature banned them this year.
 His attorneys have said Mathis never controlled any part of Allied Veterans of the World.